mingyyy/backtesting/README.md

 ## Motivation
 In my previous jobs, I have seen the same problems with data management over and over again, across different countries and industries.
-Often, employees work on some Excel files and save them in their local machine or shared drive on a daily basis.
+Often, employees work on Excel files and save them in their local machine or shared drive on a daily basis.
-Over the time and possibly several rounds of staff turn-overs, the daily files become unmanageable.
+Over a period time and possibly several rounds of staff turn-overs, the daily files become unmanageable.
 Besides security and cost concerns, it is almost impossible to use those historical data efficiently.